-Current sharing is possible through the use of external operational amplifiers.
-For more details, see the TI Design Current-Sharing Dual LDOs and the verified reference design 6 A Current-Sharing Dual LDO.
+- 1. Through the use of external operational amplifiers.
+For more details, see the Current-Sharing Dual LDOs and 6 A Current-Sharing Dual LDO reference guides. - 2.
+Through the use of external ballast resistors.
+For more details of this implementation, see the High-Current Low-Noise Parallel LDO reference design.